cube3power/atsd/rule-engine/functions.md

 ## Mathematical Functions

-The math functions perform pre-defined calculations on an input number and return a number as the result.
+The math functions perform basic numeric operations on the input number and return a number as the result.

 * [abs](functions-math.md#abs)
 * [ceil](functions-math.md#ceil)